How to use ansible for server automation

 ansible-inventory -i aws_ec2.yml --list

-Best Practices for Robust and Scalable Ansible Automation
+Best Practices for Ansible Automation